ubc-tuehoang/AnalyzingMentalHealthImages-OpenAI-Claude3/README.md

 ----------------------------

-## "The Old Guitarist" by Pablo Picasso"
+## "The Old Guitarist" by Pablo Picasso

 ![Alt text](image-4.png)